Author Guidelines

 Structure

 Before submission, every effort must be made to ensure that author names are removed from the submitted manuscript.
-The following link provides information on ensuring a blind review.
+The following link provides information on ensuring an anonymous review.

 Title page*